Meet the AutismTN Team!

 Jessica Moore, BA – Executive Director

 Jessica grew up in Ohio and graduated from The Ohio State University with a BA in Human Ecology.
 She spent 5 years working as an Interior and Project Designer helping clients design and remodel kitchens and baths before deciding to stay home when she and her husband’s first son was born.
 She is a graduate of The Sleep Lady’s Gentle Sleep Coaching program and has helped many children develop healthy sleep habits.
 She has served with AutismTN beginning in 2018 as a HELPline Advocate and most recently as Membership Director.
-Jessica now lives in Hendersonville with her husband, two sons (one of whom is autistic), and dog Jinxie, and enjoys spending time with friends and family, and gardening.
+Jessica now lives in Hendersonville with her husband, two sons, and dog Jinxie, and enjoys spending time with friends and family, and gardening.

 Omegbhai (Ojior) Uriri is the Community Relations Director at Autism Tennessee, and has been a part of Autism Tennessee for over 15 years.
 As the Community Relations Director, Omegbhai coordinates parent workshops, provider training, organizes community outreach events to create networking opportunities for individuals, parents, and other family members, and represents the organization at fairs, on councils, conferences and other stakeholder meetings.
 In her role, she works hard to develop programs that will equip families with the tools they need to effectively advocate for their children/family members.
 Omegbhai became involved in the disability community after her youngest daughter was diagnosed with autism.
 The challenges she encountered while seeking services and support for her family made her passionate about advocating for autistic individuals who are more severely impacted by autism spectrum disorders.
 She also advocates passionately to ensure that other families, especially immigrant families, do not experience the same challenges she had.
 Omegbhai received her Master’s in Public Health from Tulane University School of Public Health, and a Master’s in Public Health (Microbiology) from the University of Benin in Nigeria.
 She is a LEND Fellow (2015), a graduate of the Vanderbilt Advocacy Project (VAP) and presents on “Advocating for Culturally and Linguistically Diverse Families” at VAP annually.
 She is a 2022 graduate of Partners in Policymaking.
 She has served on the Board of The ARC Tennessee, The Vanderbilt Kennedy Center Community Advisory Board (VKC-CAC), and The VKC Multicultural Alliance on Disability.
 She was recently appointed to the State of Tennessee’s Middle Planning and Policy Council.